CPI (Cost Per Install) in 2024: Importance, and How It Works?

 How CPI (Cost Per Install) Works in 2024

-Select a popular ad platform for cost-per-install (CPI) campaigns.
-With CPI, you pay for each app or game install from an ad.
-Google Ads has a wide reach and good targeting.
-Facebook Ads, but, offers insights and the ability to create custom ads.
-For mobile games, consider Unity Ads and Chartboost.
-First, check their traffic quality, ad types, and tracking.
+Pick a popular ad platform for cost-per-install (CPI) campaigns.
+With CPI, you pay each time someone installs your app or game from an ad.
+Google Ads reaches many people and has strong targeting.
+Facebook Ads gives great insights and helps you make custom ads.
+For mobile games, use Unity Ads and Chartboost.
+First, check their traffic quality.
+Then, look at the ad types and tracking.
 The right platform can boost your CPI campaigns and profits.

 Potential users interact with these ads.
 They could be banner ads on websites or video ads on social media.